qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 :sup:`Set to current canvas scale` button helps you use the current map canvas scale as boundary of the range visibility.

-.. do not change the order of reference-tag and only-tag, this figure has an external reference.

-.. only:: html

-   **Figure Vector General 1:**

-.. _figure_vector_general_1:
+.. _figure_vector_general:

 .. figure:: /static/user_manual/working_with_vector/vector_general_menu.png
    :align: center

    General menu in vector layers properties dialog

+.. index:: Query Builder
 .. _vector_query_builder:

 Query Builder
 -------------

-Under the **Provider Feature Filter** frame, the :index:`Query Builder` allows you to define a subset of the features in the layer using a SQL-like WHERE clause and to display the result in the main window.
+Under the **Provider Feature Filter** frame, the Query Builder allows you to define a subset of the features in the layer using a SQL-like WHERE clause and to display the result in the main window.
 As long as the query is active, only the features corresponding to its result are available in the